seanmerron/Retirement-Roadmap/README.md

 **College**

 Save for your kid’s college with a Vanguard 529 plan.
 Tax advantages are king so being able to set aside money for them that you can't touch may be a good idea.
-I do a 55/25/20 split for the Stock/Bond/International index funds but remeber to adjust with less risk closer to college.
+I do a 55/25/20 split for the Stock/Bond/International index funds but remember to adjust with less risk closer to college.
 I don't like the automatic rebalance plans for the same reasons I don't like target funds (described above).

 However, don't tell your kids you're saving for them!
 Give your children a reason to work hard and maybe let them work a job to pay for the first year of their college until they have things figured out before wasting college money they didn't work for.
 Or maybe you setup a clever reimbursement plan for them.
 There is nothing wrong with community college for the first 2 years to save money while figuring things out before transferring to a better university.
 Making them work part time to help pay and to start saving for retirement is even better.

-You could use a Roth IRA for your child but you can't open it up until they earn income which is close to college and I wouldn't reccomend using your own with the limited contribution amounts.
+You could use a Roth IRA for your child but you can't open it up until they earn income which is close to college and I wouldn't recommend using your own with the limited contribution amounts.

 **Funny Money / Gambles**